woIowizard/mh/docs/mhconsole.md

 ![mhconsole-mp-watch](../img/mhconsole-mp-watch.png)

 To create a marketplace listing, use `mp`, followed by either `b` or `s` (corresponding to buy/sell), followed by the id of the target item, followed by the desired unit price of the listing, followed by the quantity.
-If the unit price is set to 0, it is either 1 less than the lowest sell price or 1 more than the highest buy prices (as the case maybe).
+If the unit price is set to 0, it is either 1 less than the lowest sell price or 1 more than the highest buy prices (as the case may be).
 If it's set to -1, the item is either sold at the highest buy price or bought at the lowest sell price.
 If the quantity is set to 0 (only for sell listings), all of that item on hand are sold.

 ![mhconsole-mp-create](../img/mhconsole-mp-create.png)

 In the section listing own listings, a \* beside the price indicates that the sell price is not lowest or the buy price is not highest.
 A (!) indicates that the sell price is lower than 1 less than the lowest sell price or the buy price is greater than 1 more than the highest buy price.
-Listings with a \* take longer to close, and listings with a (!) are not optimally protective.
+Listings with a \* take longer to close, and listings with a (!) are not optimally profitable.

 If a listing is ready to claim, `mp c` followed by the listing ID (or serial number) claims that listing. `mp c _` claims all available listings.